 After earning a B.S in Math from University of Texas at Dallas, Ezichi likewise began teaching in 2006 as a math teacher in Richardson, Texas.
 In 2009, she taught math for two years in Watts, California, before starting her own tutoring company, South County Math Tutor.
 After the family moved to Frisco, Tx in 2018, she began teaching math for an online-based charter school, where she continues to teach today.
 She also serves as the webmaster for TDC and provides vision and direction for the organization.

-Put succinctly, The Daniel Collaborative’s mission is “preparation for the challenges that await.”
+Put succinctly, The Daniel Collaborative’s mission is “preparing young adults to stand firm in Truth.”

 Challenges in the world abound, not just when it comes to daily living, but spiritually, morally, ideologically--every which way.
 Once your student(s) leave your home, will they be ready?
 Are they even fully *aware* of what those challenges are?
 Will their minds and hearts be able to cut through the fashionable nonsense to get to and stand upon truth?